rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Organization - No one who sees my office and laba may believe this, but I really like organization.
 Why aren't they neat?
 Addication to accumulation and inability to get rid of things. (`organization.md`)

 1. Addication to accumulation.
 Might find the next thing that makes me really really happy. (`addiction.md`)

 Old forthcoming musings

 1. Syntactic sugar.

 1. Essay ???
 (Nontechnical): Respect

 1. Essay ???
 (Nontechnical): Belonging (?)

 1. Essay ???
-(Semi-technical): Ethics in our curriculum
+(Semi-technical): Ethics in our curriculum.
+   (Do I need more?
+I wrote a bit when I wrote about the ethics assignment.)

 1. Essay ???
-(Nontechnical): The CSC 151 project
+(Nontechnical): The CSC 151 project  (Have I written this recently?)

+More from CSC 281

 1. Essay ???
 (Technical): Your own commands

 1. Essay ???
 (Technical): Shell variables

 1. Essay ???
 (Technical): Bash-basics: Command-line patterns

 1. Essay ???
 (Technical): Bash-basics: I/O redirection

 1. Essay ???
 (Technical): Variadic macros
-1. Essay ???
-(Nontechnical): Admissions

 ---